-Created by the Tax Reform Act of 1986, the Low Income Housing Tax Credit Program (LIHTC) gives State and local LIHTC-allocating agencies authority to issue tax credits for the acquisition, rehabilitation, or new construction of rental housing targeted to lower-income households.
+Created by the Tax Reform Act of 1986, the Low Income Housing Tax Credit Program (LIHTC) provides the private market with an incentive to invest in affordable rental housing.
+Federal housing tax credits are awarded to developers for the acquisition, rehabilitation, or new construction of rental housing targeted to lower-income households.